 A poster for the movie Deadline, featuring actress Brittany Murphy lying dead in a bathtub had to be altered after Brittany Murphy was found dead in her shower from heart failure, caused by a mix of prescription drug intoxication, iron-deficiency anemia, and pneumonia.

 The Wedding Singer has a couple of jokes at the expense of George near the beginning: Steve Buscemi's drunk best man character checks him out and muses "Ooh, I like her", while two of the groomsmen quietly agree that George looks "scary".
-George was played by Alexis Arquette, who was a male transvestite at the time.
-Now that Arquette is a Transsexual woman, the jokes take on some Unfortunate Implications in retrospect.
+George was played by Alexis Arquette, who identified as a male transvestite at the time.
+After Arquette came out as a Transgender woman, the jokes took on some Unfortunate Implications in retrospect.

 In Monkey Business, Groucho Marx tells Thelma Todd: "I know, you're a woman who's been getting nothing but dirty breaks.
 Well, we can clean and tighten your brakes, but you'll have to stay in the garage all night."
 Two years later, Thelma Todd died of carbon monoxide poisoning in a garage.
 While many people think it's an unsolved murder and the police claimed it was an accident, the grand jury ruled that Thelma Todd's death was a suicide.